shaungt1/How-To-Block-Sites-With-Free-Parental-Control/README.md

 # Simple Steps to block Websites on your devices:

 ### Part 1
-- Open the computer hosts file *(See File paths for Windows, Mac, & Linux Below)*
+- On your childs or teens computer open the computer hosts file *(See File paths for Windows, Mac, & Linux Below)*
 - Take the hosts file and drag it to your desktop
 - Then double-click hosts file open it with text editor
-- Copy the parental_block_list file above by downloading this repo or clicking on the file and coping and paste it to your HOST file
+- Copy the ```parental_block_list``` file above by downloading this repo or clicking on the file and coping and paste it to your HOST file
 - *IMPORTANT!!!!* Now save the file and be sure to select ```all files``` in the drop option not ```.txt```
 - Then simply drag it back into your hosts file directory